Arvirargus

-Arvirargus (or Arviragus) was a legendary, and possibly historical, British king of the 1st century AD.
+Arvirargus or Arviragus was a legendary British king of the 1st century AD, possibly based upon a real person.
 A shadowy historical Arviragus is known only from a cryptic reference in a satirical poem by Juvenal, in which a giant turbot presented to the Roman emperor Domitian (81–96 AD) is said to be an omen that "you will capture some king, or Arviragus will fall from his British chariot-pole".